miyehn/unity-thermal-camera/README.md

 For any heat emissive object, add `TemperatureController` to it and set its temperature (manually or with script) (Again mouse over the property for details).

 When the game is running, press space to toggle between normal view and thermal vision.
+Or edit `Update()` in ThermalCameraScript.cs to set up your own toggle.